 Water usage in Toronto can seem quite complicated.
 Oftentimes, people will open the water bill for their Toronto home and simply not understand how they’ve consumed so much water.
 In most cases, the amount of water is simply higher than you think, but that doesn’t mean there are easy ways to save water.
-Being plumbers in Toronto, we’re quite aware of this situation.
+As experienced Toronto plumbers, we’re quite aware of this situation.

 Here are some frequently asked questions about water usage in the average Toronto home, and some tips on how to make your home more water efficient.

 1. How does the City calculate water usage?

 The City of Toronto measures water in all homes and residential buildings through automatic water meters, using the measurement of cubic meters.
 These simple devices send your water usage information directly to the City via a small wire transmitter.
 While you can check to see your water levels on the meter directly, which is usually located in your basement, the City rarely ever has to physically read the meter.
 This makes water data collection more automated and less expensive than the typical meter readers for the power companies.

 2. What’s the average water usage for a Toronto home?

 The average Toronto home uses roughly 765 litres (0.765 cubic meters) of water per day, which seems like an astounding amount until you consider how much water is required for everyday living.
 Cooking, watering gardens, using the toilet, and cleaning all use water.